-After a year like 2020, it’s common to find people who have simply given up hope for a better life.
-Yes, it may be a while till we recover from the pandemic and the odds are against them.
+After the last two years, it’s common to find people who have simply given up hope for a better life.
+Yes, it may be a while till we recover from the pandemic, and the odds are against them.
 Encourage them anyway.
 It’s not always easy to be your own cheerleader.
 Being a better person often means being the cheerleader for someone else when the moment calls for it.

 5. Reach out to people the minute they cross your mind

 Despite all the billions of people in this world, there are so many people who feel nothing but loneliness.
 Nothing makes people feel better than knowing they are not only remembered but appreciated.
 Life moves so quickly that we often neglect people who matter to us without even realizing it.
 You get so caught up in the cooking, doctor appointments, day job responsibilities and your latest Netlfix obsession that by the time you realize you haven’t reached out to your good friend, several weeks have gone by.
 Show others that you are a better person with a good heart by reaching out at any passing moment.
 It doesn’t matter if it’s someone who you haven’t spoken to in months or don’t have anything to say.
 A simple text saying, “Hey you were on my heart and mind.
 Just wanted to say I’m thinking about you,” is enough to make anyone feel important.
 As they say, be somebody who makes everybody feel like someone special.